 The CRS has well developed expertise and infrastructure to conduct high quality research in the following priority areas:

 - Adult HIV therapeutic strategies, including HIV cure, non-infections co-morbidities, and the infectious co-morbidities of hepatitis and tuberculosis

 Specialized Research Capacity

-Parirenyatwa Kaposi Sarcoma Outpatient Clinic: Located in the main Parirenyatwa Hospital outpatient department, the Kaposi Sarcoma Outpatient Clinic has been operational since 1992, and attends to 100 patients weekly.
-Currently, ACTG A5263 and A5264 are being conducted from this clinic, which will conduct future studies on other HIV-related malignancies.
+Parirenyatwa Kaposi Sarcoma Outpatient Clinic: Located in the main Parirenyatwa Hospital outpatient department, the Kaposi Sarcoma Outpatient Clinic has been operational since 1992 and attends to 100 patients weekly.
+ACTG protocols, A5263 and A5264 were conducted from this clinic, which will conduct future studies on other HIV-related malignancies.
 There are four physician consultation rooms, a patient waiting area, and UZ-CTRC’s research-dedicated Aseptic Room for chemotherapy preparation, which contains a Biosafety Cabinet, Class II.

 The CRS is also equipped with a Bone Mass Density (BMD) Scanner operated by two trained radiographers, a colposcopy machine, and cryo-gun machine.